IsbatBInHossain/animal-farm/README.md

 # animal-farm
+This is an experimental project for working with vite and creating a very simple react app with a backend server.

 ## Frontend Documentation
 This code snippet represents a frontend React component App.
 The component is responsible for rendering a list of animals that can be searched using a search input field.